 Downloading ISIMIP simulation and input data from the Earth System Grid Federation node

-Much of the ISIMIP simulation and input data is available publicly for download from the PIK node of the Earth System Grid Federation (ESGF).
+Much of the ISIMIP simulation and input data is available publicly for download from the PIK Earth System Grid Federation (ESGF) server.
 Detailed instructions on accessing data from the ESGF can be found here.

 A specialized rsync service is available via PIK which grants read-only access to some of the input data. rsync is an open source file transfer program for Unix systems providing a very fast method for bringing remote files into sync.
 Windows ports of rsync are available from several internet sites.
 Please take a look at this page to get instructions for two working solutions on a Microsoft Windows machine.